rcodin/polymage/sandbox/apps/python/multigrid/README.md

 - polymg-opt - runs polymg-opt configurations.

-- handopt - runs hand optimized code.
+- handopt - runs hand optimized code (for Jacobi2D and Jacobi3D only).

-- handopt-pluto - runs hand optimized code with Pluto's diamond tiling.
+- handopt-pluto - runs hand optimized code with Pluto's diamond tiling (for Jacobi2D and Jacobi3D only).

 - tune - uses the app\_tuner.py file and tunes for various group and tile size for polymg code.

-- existing - compiles and runs an existing optimized Polymage generated C file.

-- ready - runs an already compiled version of the optimized Polymage generated C code.

 - clean/cleaner - deletes the shared object and the optimized Polymage generated C file.